-Here are the 10 things we’d like you to know — even if we can’t articulate them:
+Here are the 10 things children of alcoholics would like you to know — even if they can’t articulate them:

 Normal is a relative term, yes.
 But our normal is not on the relativity scale.
 Normal for us can include instability, fear, even abuse.
 Normal might be a parent passed out in their own vomit.
 Normal might be taking care of your household, your siblings, your parent(s), and very rarely yourself.
 This profound lack of understanding leads us to the conclusion that normal = perfect, and less than perfect is unacceptable.
 Perfect is a non-negotiable term — there are no blurred lines.
 It’s all or nothing.

 2. We Are Afraid

 A lot of the time.
 And the fear is hidden — sometimes very deeply.
 We are afraid of the future, specifically the unknown.
 The unknown was our reality for many years.
 We may not have known where our parents were, or when they’d return.
 We might not have known if there would be dinner or drunkenness.
 While we may know now that those things aren’t likely to happen, that doesn’t make life any less terrifying.
 This fear may express itself in a number of ways, everything from anger to tears.
 We probably won’t recognize it as fear.

 We are afraid to have children and when we do, we are afraid to wreck them, like we are wrecked.
 If we can acknowledge our own damage, we definitely don’t want to inflict it on anyone else.
 We don’t really know how to be a parent.
 It’s actually panic inducing.
 We will second-guess everything we do and may over-parent for fear of under-parenting.